strongqa/howitzer/GETTING_STARTED.md

 ### Generator ####
 [[Back To Top]](#jump-to-section)

-This module has standard methods for generate test data.
-It has one standard data object for generate, because this is more common for almost all tests:
+This module uses standard methods for generating test data.
+It has one standard data object for generation, because it is applicable to almost all tests:

 _DataGenerator::Gen::User._